percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --dump-innodb-buffer-pool-timeout

-   This option contains the number of seconds that |xtrabackup| should monitor the value of ``innodb_buffer_pool_dump_status`` to determine if buffer pool dump has completed.
+   This option contains the number of seconds that *Percona XtraBackup* should monitor the value of ``innodb_buffer_pool_dump_status`` to determine if buffer pool dump has completed.